ClarkLabUCB/NewEraPumps_Python3/README.md

 ## Usage

 Python code (.py files) will not be executable from Windows File Explorer unless you add Python to the PATH.
 This can be a tricky process, and we will not go into it.
-Instead, it is best to either execute the program from the *Anaconda Prompt* or by creating a Windows batch file (.bat).
+Instead, it is best to either execute the program from the *Anaconda Prompt*, by creating a Windows batch file (.bat), or by creating a standalone app with *pyinstaller* The batch file and *pysinstaller* approach will be outlined in the [Alternative Execution Methods](#alternative-execution-methods) section.

 * To run from the *Anaconda Prompt*
   * Open *Anaconda Prompt*